Last updated on 1st November 2022

 Customer spotlights are great because they not only strengthen your relationship with your existing customer, they also promote your brand to potential customers.

-According to our recent testimonials survey, 2 out of 3 people say they’d be more likely to make a purchase after watching a testimonial video demonstrating how a business, product, or service helped someone like them.
+According to our testimonials survey, 2 out of 3 people say they’d be more likely to make a purchase after watching a testimonial video demonstrating how a business, product, or service helped someone like them.

 In other words, potential customers will see themselves in your current customers and be more likely to jump on board!